Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 So if everyone is good, we don't need the state.

-If uh everyone is evil, then it's just a state of nature, and there's no conversation to be had about morality, and that's obviously not true.
+If everyone is evil, then it's just a state of nature and there's no conversation to be had about morality.

-And if the majority of people are good, and a minority of people are evil, which is my particular viewpoint, then the minority of people will take control of the state and use it to impose evil things on the good majority.
+And if the majority of people are good and a minority of people are evil, which is my particular viewpoint, then the minority of people will take control of the state and use it to impose evil things on the good majority.

 So there's no situation in which it works.

-So if you take a central principle, and this has been true in physics for the last 500 years on biology since uh Darwin, if you'd sort of take a central principle, so E equals MC squared, or the speed of light is constant, or something like that, and you just say, okay, that's absolutely true everywhere across time, across the universe, no matter who, I mean, mind-bending but accurate things happen to your mind.
+So if you take a central principle, and this has been true in physics for the last 500 years and biology since Darwin, if you sort of take a central principle, so E equals M C squared, or the speed of light is constant, or something like that, and you just say, okay, that's absolutely true everywhere across time, across the universe, no matter who.

-Like you understand the nature of matter and energy, you can do nuclear power and uh unfortunately some nuclear weaponry.
+You can do nuclear power and unfortunately some nuclear weaponry.

 And if you just say, okay, so rocks fall to earth, what if everything falls?

-What if everything is falling?
+What if everything is falling, right?

 What if the earth is falling around the sun?